yokecd/examples/demos/dynamic-mode/readme.md

 # Dynamic-Mode

-This demo is meant to illustrate the power of dynamic mode airways.
+This demo illustrates the power of dynamic-mode airways.

-Dynamic mode airways allow your packages to react to changes to their submodules.
+Dynamic-mode airways enable your packages to respond to changes in their subresources dynamically.
-In this way we are not bound to a single desired state, but can update the desired state of our package as side effects happen in the real world.
+Instead of being constrained to a single desired state, they allow the desired state of your package to update as side effects occur in the real world.

-This demo will take an age old question in Kubernetes and solve it using dynamic airways:
+This demo addresses an age-old Kubernetes question using dynamic airways:

 _How do we restart a deployment when a secret changes?_

-The demo could have been an Airway that describes some Custom Type (Backend) that simply deploys a secret and deployment and updates deployment whenever the secret changes.
-But that would have been to direct, and perhaps does not feel like a real-world setup.
-Hence this demo will setup a in-cluster development hashicorp vault and use the external-secrets-operator to update our secrets which in turn updates our deployment.
+In theory, the demo could have simply involved an Airway that describes a custom resource (e.g., Backend) to deploy a secret and a deployment, then update the deployment whenever the secret changes.
+However, that approach might feel too direct and not representative of a real-world setup.
+Instead, this demo sets up an in-cluster development HashiCorp Vault and uses the external-secrets-operator to manage secrets.
+This, in turn, triggers updates to the deployment whenever the secrets change.

-Therefore, we redeploy our deployment everytime we update our secrets in vault.
+As a result, the deployment is redeployed every time the secrets in Vault are updated.

 Let's get started!